ahartloper/rlmtp/protocols/readme.md

 Note that only the data bounded by anochor\_start\_1 and anchor\_end\_j (or anchor\_end\_1 if only one set of anchor points is specified) will be included in the processed output.

+### Filter file auto generation

+A function exists in RLMTP to auto-generate filter files.
+It can be accessed through rlmtp.generate_filter_file(), see the function for more information.

+### Points of interest
+A 'points_of_interest.txt' file can be added to the specimen directory.
+This file is used during the filter file auto-generation.
+The file can contain two items:
+- removal_range,\<start\>:\<finish\>
+- buckle_ind,\<index\>
+The removal range specifies that all points with indexes between the start and finish will be removed.
+This is useful to remove a data feature that you do not want to calibrate a model to.
+The buckle index specifies that this is to be the index of the last data point in the cleaned data, as the specimen has buckled past this point.

 ## Specimen Description Protocol

 This protocol is for the file [specimen_directory]/specimen_description.csv.